EduardBargues/bcn_sls_meet_up_ohpen_api/README.md

 # Ohpen-API

-How Platform Services Team (PST) created an IDP with on-demand environments and deployments levaraging 100% Serverless technologies in AWS.
+How we created an IDP with on-demand environments and deployments levaraging 100% Serverless technologies in AWS.

 # Hello, I'm Eduard Bargués